starius/ScPrime/doc/api/index.html.md

 uploading data.
 If the host is saturated, the host may increase the price from the minimum.

+**ephemeralaccountexpiry** | seconds
+The  maximum amount of time an ephemeral account can be inactive before it is considered to be expired and gets deleted.
+After an account has expired, the account owner has no way of retrieving the funds.
+Setting this value to 0 means ephemeral accounts never expire, regardless of how long they have been inactive.

+**maxephemeralaccountbalance** | hastings
+The maximum amount of money that the host will allow a user to deposit into a single ephemeral account.

+**maxephemeralaccountrisk** | hastings
+To increase performance, the host will allow a user to withdraw from an ephemeral account without requiring the user to wait until the host has persisted the updated ephemeral account balance to complete a transaction.
+This means that the user can perform actions such as downloads with significantly less latency.
+This also means that if the host loses power at that exact moment, the host will forget that the user has spent money and the user will be able to spend that money again.

+maxephemeralaccountrisk is the maximum amount of money that the host is willing to risk to a system failure.
+The account manager will keep track of the total amount of money that has been withdrawn, but has not yet been persisted to disk.
+If a user's withdrawal would put the host over the maxephemeralaccountrisk, the host will wait to complete the user's transaction until it has persisted the widthdrawal, to prevent the host from having too much money at risk.

+Note that money is only at risk if the host experiences an unclean shutdown while in the middle of a transaction with a user, and generally the amount at risk will be minuscule unless the host experiences an unclean shutdown while in the middle of many transactions with many users at once.
+This value should be larger than maxephemeralaccountbalance but does not need to be significantly larger.

 **networkmetrics**
 Information about the network, specifically various ways in which renters have contacted the host.